Hylics

-Hylics is a role-playing video game developed and published by Mason Lindroth.
+Hylics is a 2015 role-playing video game developed and published by Mason Lindroth.
 It was released for Windows on August 4, 2015 through Itch.io and on October 2, 2015 through Steam.
 The game uses claymation graphics to depict a surreal world.
 A sequel, Hylics 2, was released in 2020.
+A third game is currently in development.

 Gameplay

+Screenshot of a battle, showing the game's protagonist, Wayne, against three enemies, Spiral Polycerates.

 Hylics plays like a traditional JRPG despite its surreal setting.
 Hit points are replaced with "flesh", while magic points are replaced with "will".
 Battles are shown from a first-person perspective, with the character's hands being shown performing attacks.
-Wayne loses all his flesh when defeated, but does not die, rather warping to an "afterlife" from which they can travel back to a previous area.
+Wayne loses all his flesh when defeated, but does not die, rather warping to an "afterlife" from which he and his party members can travel back to a previous area.
 Battle items are also unusual, such as being able to attack with a frozen burrito.
 Special attacks, referred to as Gestures, can be learned from TVs found throughout the game.

 Plot

 Hylics takes place on an archipelago in a world implied to be posthuman and is divided into 3 acts, each one beginning with a prelude roughly describing the current plot events using partially randomly generated sentences.
 The primary goal of the game is to defeat Gibby, King of the Moon.
 Many of the game's NPCs speak using random text generation, with the player's goals primarily represented through environmental design.
 It is implied that Gibby is responsible for the incoherent dialogue found throughout the game.

 Act I begins in the house of the player character, Wayne.
 Nearby Wayne's house is a town and a facility for warping to another dimension.
 Exploring the town and its adjacent mountain reaches an area filled with ruins populated by Cone Cultists, who forbid anything from leaving the mountain to "promote a reverse-erosion".
 Wayne finds an archaeologist named Dedusmuln who is searching for a paper cup to be used with a water cooler.
 In Dedusmuln's tent is a device next to a bed that can be activated to reveal the cup's location in a dream.
 Also within the dream is a room containing a Sage, an ancient ruler before Gibby.
 Upon finding and giving the paper cup to Dedusmuln, they join Wayne's party.
 The warp facility contains a device allowing Wayne to travel to a blue colored dimension, where he must go to disable a gate preventing him from leaving the starting island in the main dimension.
 Another warp device in the blue dimension goes to an island where Somsnosa, a friend of Wayne, lives.
 Wayne assists Somsnosa with retrieving her gauntlets from her basement, being unable to do so herself due to an infestation of Ambulant Skulls, which kill Wayne on contact.